e4rthdog/VatBoard/README.md

-# VatBoard
+# VatBoard .
+Web

-A console application for VATSIM arrivals / departures for an airport
+VATBOARD .
+WEB - The web version of VATBOARD - A simple arrival departures board for VATSIM traffic.

+> VATBOARD is a retro console app you can find here: [VATBOARD](http://www.estassinos.com/vatboard)

 ## Getting Started

-Head to [VATBOARD PAGE](http://www.estassinos.com/vatboard) to get you started.
+Information on usage and location here: [VATBOARD.WEB Homepage](http://www.estassinos.com/vatboard-web)

 ## Built With

-* Visual Studio 2019
-* .NET Core 3.1
+* Plain html, css, javascript using NetBeans IDE

 ## Contributing